Boys’ Chairman & Team Manager

 Q. Who is your personal coach?

-Q. What has been your lowest round to par and where?
+Q. What has been your lowest round to par and where and how did you feel?

 Q. Who is your golfing hero and why?